 Compass contacted Blue Frontier with a request to provide photography for their website.
 Based in Brighton, they're currently undergoing a transformation of their business and launching into new exciting phases of recruitment, and they wanted bespoke photography to reflect this new chapter.

 Compass Corporate Services are under the Compass Associates umbrella, one of the UK's largest recruitment specialists in Health and Social Care.
 Like its parent company, this division is growing and needs to convey its unique brand into watchable content on their website.
 Compass required professional headshots, as well as architecture, office interiors, retail and hospitality images, to use across a range of platforms.
 Brighton's iconic landmarks and cosmopolitan location provided the perfect backdrop for this brief.

 While Blue Frontier hadn't directly worked for Compass Corporate, a team member had worked for Compass Associates before, so a precedent existed.
 After the initial contact, David Bland presented the team with a brief and sent links of similar shots on stock for inspiration.

-An agreed amount of time was set aside for the editing of the images, postproduction is an important process in capturing photos, to make sure they are looking their best.
+An agreed amount of time was set aside for the editing of the images.
+Postproduction is an important process after capturing photos to make sure they are looking their best.
 Like the days of darkroom dodging and burning, a small amount of time to push colours and make images pop is always advised.
-Thanks to modern production techniques, image processing can be replicated across multiple images to speed up this up.
+Thanks to modern production techniques, image processing can be replicated across multiple images to speed this up.
 So that Compass had greater flexibility for their images, all photos were provided in both colour and monochrome.

 "Thanks for all your help.
-You really have a knack of understanding the image we are trying to convey, and quite frankly what you’ve sent through are tremendous!
+You really have a knack fot understanding the image we are trying to convey, and quite frankly, what you’ve sent through is tremendous!
 They completely hit the mark!
-Thanks again, these really do look amazing! ."
+Thanks again, these really do look amazing!"